rydmike/adaptive_theme_demo/README.md

 ## Adaptive design

 In this example, we will create a custom theme that is adaptive to the platform it runs on.
 We will let Android use default Material-3 design when it comes to its shapes and interaction effects.
-While all other platforms and also any build on web, we will use a more platform-agnostic design.
+While for all other platforms and also any build used on the web, we will use a more platform-agnostic design.
 It will be a bit more iOS like in its design for shapes and interaction effects.

-The choice to make it impact all web platforms, means that when the app is run in a browser on Android, it will also then use the none Material default design.
+The choice to make our platform adaptive response impact web builds one all used platforms, means that when the app is run in a browser on Android, it will then also use the none Material default design.
 If you prefer, you could also make the platform adaptive response so that in a web browser on Android it also uses the default Material style.
 This might make more sense if you intend for the web build to be used as a PWA on Android devices.
 To use the PWA instead of compiled Android app, or as a solution for causal users that do not want to install an app.
 However, in this example, all web usage will look the same and use the none default Material design, while only the build as an Android app will use the Material default design.

 Some of our adaptive design examples are shown below: